 If I had to pick one thing to tell parents, it would be that Disney wants you to have a good time, and they have created the Rider Switch to help you out with that!

-Simply talk to the cast member to see if its available, wait while one parent goes on the ride (with the fast pass! this is also called the Ninja Switch) then that parent can switch with the other parent who was waiting with the kids.
+Simply talk to the cast member to see if its available, wait while one parent goes on the ride then that parent can switch with the other parent who was waiting with the kids.
+Rider Switch works with the new Genie+ service but its not quite as good as the old Fast Pass System.

 Wrapping up this section